nicholaspalomo/ros2_gym_ignition/README.md

 If you want to try out the project without installing all the dependencies, run the Dockerfile in the `~/gym_ignition/workspace/gym_ignition/docker` directory.

+First, make sure to have a working [Docker](https://docs.docker.com/engine/install/ubuntu/) installation on your system.

 To build the Dockerfile, run:

 ```